 I’m A Professional Cuddler For A Living

-“Clients tell me it is more refreshing than a massage and more exhilarating than sex, as it is encompassing a deep, profound energy exchange, enabling them to surrender and just be in the present moment,” says Kundala, who has what most would classify a very unusual job.
+“Clients tell me it’s more refreshing than a massage and more exhilarating than sex, as it is encompassing a deep, profound energy exchange, enabling them to surrender and just be in the present moment,” says Kundala, who has what most would classify as a very unusual job.

-Kundala is a professional cuddler, a new breed of professional becoming increasingly sought after in the fast-paced Western world where stress is on the rise and physical human connectedness at an all-time low.
+Kundala is a professional cuddler, a new type of worker becoming increasingly sought after in our fast-paced world, where stress is on the rise and human connection is at an all-time low.

-As a snuggle aficionado, she makes up to $80 an hour pampering clients with a cuddle sesh, typically held at her premises.
+As a snuggle-pro, she makes up to $80 an hour pampering clients with a cuddle, typically held at her office.

-“I work for a professional commercial company, and we don’t do out-calls all too often.
+“I work for a commercial company, and we don’t often make house calls.
 We prefer to have clients come to us.
-Although we do offer the out-call option, we only do that for clients who are physically unable to attend, such as disabled or mentally ill patients.
-There is always a carer present in those situations, or at least in another room,” explains Kundala.
+Although we do offer the option, it’s only for clients who are physically unable to attend, such as disabled or mentally ill patients.
+And there’s always a caregiver nearby in those situations,” explains Kundala.